-In this example, social anxiety led a person to develop symptoms of a depressive disorder.
+In this example, social anxiety led a person to develop depression symptoms.
 However, the relationship is bidirectional, meaning it can go the other way.
-A depressive disorder may also cause symptoms of anxiety in a person.
+Depression may also cause symptoms of anxiety in a person.

 Suppose a person is experiencing symptoms of major depressive disorder.
-They may feel unmotivated, lethargic, and unable to perform productive work at their job which may lead to concerns about job security.
+They may feel unmotivated, lethargic, and unable to perform productive work, which may lead to concerns about job security.

-People may begin to experience insomnia and other anxiety symptoms as they contemplate the possibility of getting fired.
-In this scenario, an underlying depressive disorder caused the person to develop symptoms of an anxiety disorder.
+People may begin to experience insomnia and other anxiety symptoms as they contemplate getting fired.
+In this scenario, underlying depression caused the person to develop symptoms of an anxiety disorder.
 This is what cyclical and bidirectional mean.
 An underlying depressive disorder can cause a person to develop an anxiety disorder and vice versa.

-But, how can a person figure out what condition is underlying?
+But how can a person figure out what condition is underlying?
 How does a person find out if their anxiety is causing their depression or if their depression is causing their anxiety?
-It can be challenging to get to the root of this question, and it is a job best left to therapists, psychologists, and psychiatrists.
+Getting to the root of this question can be challenging, and it is a job best left to therapists, psychologists, and psychiatrists.